62nd Airlift Wing

-The 62nd Airlift Wing, sometimes written as 62d Airlift Wing, (62 AW) is a wing of the United States Air Force stationed at McChord AFB, Joint Base Lewis–McChord, Washington.
+The 62nd Airlift Wing, officially 62d Airlift Wing, is a wing of the United States Air Force stationed at McChord AFB, Joint Base Lewis–McChord, Washington.
 It is assigned to the Eighteenth Air Force of Air Mobility Command and is active duty host wing on McChord.
 The wing is composed of more than 2,200 active duty military and civilian personnel.
 It is tasked with supporting worldwide combat and humanitarian airlift contingencies.
 Aircraft of the 62nd fly worldwide, conducting airdrop training; it also carries out the Antarctic resupply missions.